Home Travelogues Guestbook Photos Links Rome Facts

 We find a café with a view to the impressive church.
 Teams of carabinieri drop in and have coffee by the bar.
 They have nothing to do and probably kill time comparing batons.
 In a sense you feel very secure (show me the pickpocket who'd work here), but on the other hand breaking wind could make you a terrorist suspect.

-Retreat from the Front
+Retreat from the front

 More buses spew their cargo of more battle-ready cops, and with no sudden movements we retreat towards Piazza d.
 Madonna dei Monti where Bush and his successors are unlikely to come in this interglacial period.